algorithmica-org/algorithmica/content/english/hpc/memory/cpu-cache.md

 ### Cache Lines

-The most unignorable feature of the memory system is that it deals with cache lines, and not individual bytes.
+The most important feature of the memory system is that it deals with cache lines, and not individual bytes.

-To demonstrate this, we will add "step" parameter to our loop — we will now increment every $D$-th element:
+To demonstrate this, let's add "step" parameter to our loop — we will now increment every $D$-th element:

 ```cpp
 for (int t = 0; t < K; t++)
     for (int i = 0; i < N; i += D)